NOAA Ocean Exploration Explorer-in-Training Program

 - U.S. citizenship

-- Currently enrolled students (undergraduate or graduate) or recent graduates whose completed their degree programs the previous year; must be enrolled in or have received a degree from an accredited academic institution
+- Currently enrolled students (undergraduate or graduate) or recent graduates who completed their degree programs the previous year; must be enrolled in or have received a degree from an accredited academic institution.

-- Degree, major, or intent to major in a field relevant to NOAA Ocean Exploration’s mission; these can include, but are not limited to: STEM (science, technology, engineering and math) fields, social sciences, communications, education, and/or ocean policy/management
+- Degree, major, or intent to major in a field relevant to NOAA Ocean Exploration’s mission; these can include, but are not limited to: science, technology, engineering, and math (STEM) fields, social sciences, communications, education, and/or ocean policy/management.

 Application Requirements

-This year, the Explorer-in-Training Program will feature two internship options: (a) 2 to 4-week expedition-based opportunities and (b) 10-week summertime opportunities.
-Applicants may apply for both internship options via a single application form.
+This year, the Explorer-in-Training Program will feature two internship options: (a) 2 to 4-week expedition-based opportunities and (b) 10-week opportunities.
+You may only apply to one internship program (i.e., any one of the 10-week internships or the 2 to 4-week ocean mapping internship).

 - Submission of online application form

-- Short answer response to each of the following prompts:
+- Required short answer responses to each of the following prompts:

-- What attracts you to ocean exploration? (maximum 250 words; this question is required)
+- What attracts you to ocean exploration? (maximum 250 words)

 - What are your expectations for an Explorer-in-Training internship?
-What skills and/or experience are you hoping to gain to advance your future career goals? (maximum 500 words; this question is required; if you are applying for both the 10-week summer internship and the 2-4 expedition-based hydrography/seafloor mapping opportunities, please address your expectations for both of those programs here)
+What skills and/or experience are you hoping to gain to advance your future career goals? (maximum 500 words)

 - NOAA Ocean Exploration is committed to advancing diversity, equity, inclusion, and accessibility.
-Tell us about your journey and how you would like to contribute to NOAA Ocean Exploration's goal of creating a more diverse global pool of talent engaged in deep ocean exploration (maximum 500 words; this question is optional).
+Tell us about your journey and how you would like to contribute to NOAA Ocean Exploration's goal of creating a more diverse global pool of talent engaged in deep ocean exploration. (maximum 500 words)

 - Current resume or curriculum vitae (Note: if you have never created a CV before, here is some guidance from the National Science Foundation)